azat-co/practicalnode/chapter8/chapter8.md

 The REST API server is able to process the creation of objects, and retrieval of objects and collections, and make changes to objects and remove objects.
 For your convenience, all the source code is in the `ch8` folder in github.com/azat-co/practicalnode (<https://github.com/azat-co/practicalnode>).

-**Note**  In this chapter our examples use a semicolonless style.
-Semicolons in JavaScript are absolutely optional (<http://blog.izs.me/post/2353458699/an-open-letter-to-javascript-leaders-regarding>) except in two cases: in the `for` loop and before expressions/statements that start with a parenthesis (e.g., immediately invoked function expression (<https://en.wikipedia.org/wiki/Immediately-invoked_function_expression>) (IIFE)).
-The reason this style is used is to give you an alternative perspective.
-Typing less semicolons improves speed, and it looks better and is more consistent because developers tend to miss semicolons from time to time (perfectly running code allows for such sloppiness).
-Also, some programmers find semicolonless code more readable.

 # RESTful API Basics

 RESTful API (<https://en.wikipedia.org/wiki/Representational_state_transfer#Applied_to_Web_services>)[^1] became popular because of the demand in distributed systems in which each transaction needs to include enough information about the state of the client.
-In a sense, this standard is stateless, because no information about the clients&#39; states is stored on the server, making it possible for each request to be served by a different system.
+This standard is stateless, because no information about the clients&#39; states is stored on the server, making it possible for each request to be served by a different system.
+This make scaling systems up or down a breeze.

+In a sense, the stateless servers are like loosely coupled classes in programming.
+Lots of infrastructure technics use the best programming practices, in addition to loose coupling, versioning, automation and continuous integration can be also all be applied to infrastructure for a much win.

 Distinct characteristics of RESTful API (i.e., if API is RESTful, it usually follows these principles) are as follows: